A landing theorem for entire functions with bounded post-singular sets: Filaments landing together at points in a hyperbolic set

 This means that the set $\phi(T_0)$ is a \emph{wandering $p$-gon} for the $(m+1)$-tupling map on $S^1$.
-By a result of Kiwi~\cite{Kiwi02}, $p\leq m+1$ as claimed. \end{proof} \begin{remark} It seems likely that one can also directly prove the absence of wandering $d+2$-gons for maps with at most $d$ singular values.
+Kiwi \cite[Theorem 1.1]{Kiwi02} proved that polynomials of degree $d$ do not have wandering $(d+1)$-gons.
+A combinatorial version of this result (see \cite[Theorem~B]{blokhlevin02}) implies that $p\leq m+1$ as claimed. \end{proof} \begin{remark} It seems likely that one can also directly prove the absence of wandering $d+2$-gons for maps with at most $d$ singular values.
 (Compare \cite{alhabib-rempe15} for the proof of the case $d=1$, i.e.\ the \emph{no wandering triangles theorem} for exponential maps.)
-This would imply that the number of dreadlocks in Theorem~\ref{thm:boundedaddresses} is always bounded by $d+1$ (assuming that $z_0$ is not pre-critical). \end{remark}
+This would imply that the number of filaments in Theorem~\ref{thm:boundedaddresses} is always bounded by $d+1$ (assuming that $z_0$ is not pre-critical). \end{remark}